oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Before a file policy can be configured to use the admin quarantine a folder location for it must first be identified.
 Only a single admin quarantine folder location is configured for each Defender for Cloud Apps instance and is used by all file policies that leverage this capability.
 A user notification can also be configured to provide an explanation to users when they attempt to access a quarantined file.

-Admin quarantine Design Decisions for all agencies and implementation types.
+Admin quarantine Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---